eucatastrophe-0/IdleR-API/README.md

 API for creating incremental/idle games using JavaFX

 This API streamlines the process of making incremental, or idle, games.
-Incremental games are, in essence, resource management simulators.
+Incremental games are resource management simulators.
 They are complex to code but simple to play.
 Typically, they involve setting up a series of resource generators and managing them as they slowly build up resources over time.
-Famous examples include Cookie Clicker and Universal Paperclips.
+Notable examples include Cookie Clicker, A Dark Room, and Universal Paperclips.

 With this API, you can build a basic idle game just by defining the resources and conversion factors.
 The code takes care of tracking resource values and formatting the GUI.